Discover the Technoledge story

-It soon became depressingly clear that every arable square centimeter of Australian soil would need to be under sugar cane to fuel the number of
+It soon became depressingly clear that every arable square centimetre of Australian soil would need to be under sugar cane to fuel the number of

 cars on Australian roads - even then.
-And, once the thesis was done, lab work became really boring after a while.
-(Did I mention 200 reducing sugar assays a day?)
+And, once the thesis was done, lab work became really boring (did I mention 200 reducing sugar assays

 I was young and in a hurry, so I took a huge leap of faith into sales - the only other profession where my obscure degree in Biotech had any relevance.